 BOA Instructional Course

-The BOA’s Instructional Course has been established to improve the standard of teaching for those in trauma and orthopaedic (T&O) training and practice.
-The course gives trainees the opportunity not only to gain a number of Case Based Discussions (CBDs) in a range of topics but also to network and attend lectures delivered by expert clinicians.
+The BOA Instructional Course was established to help trauma and orthopaedic (T&O) surgeons to establish strong foundations for practice and assessment.
+We provide the opportunity for a number of Case Based Discussions (CBDs) across a range of topics but also to network and attend lectures delivered by expert clinicians.

-This one day programme ran two parallel streams and provide curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.
+This 1 day programme runs two parallel streams and provides curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.

-Stream One covers: Clinical Based Discussions (CBDs) on subject such as diabetic foot; necrotising fasciitis; spinal infection and metastatic spinal compression.
+Stream 1: Case Based Discussions (CBDs) on critical conditions e.g. diabetic foot; necrotising fasciitis; spinal infection and metastatic spinal compression.

-Stream Two covers: Plenary sessions covers topics including Foot and ankle; shoulder and elbow; hand and wrist; hip and knee, spine and paediatrics.
+Stream 2: Plenary sessions including foot and ankle; shoulder and elbow; hand and wrist; hip and knee, spine and paediatrics.

 11th January 2020, Manchester

-Participants are divided into group of 8-9 where we offer peer and educator led feedback.
+Participants are divided into groups of 8-9 where we offer expert feedback.
 ISCP Workplace Based Assessments can be completed incorporating feedback from the faculty.

 "The CBD sessions were excellent and involvement of all participants to contribute to the discussions was useful".